autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-model/creating-vehicle-model/index.md

 ### vehicle_info.param.yaml

-This file stores the vehicle dimension for Autoware modules.
+This file stores the vehicle dimensions for Autoware modules.
-Please update with your vehicle information.
+Please update it with your vehicle information.
-You can refer the [vehicle dimensions](../../../../design/autoware-interfaces/components/vehicle-dimensions.md) page for detailed dimension demonstration.
+You can refer to the [vehicle dimensions](../../../../design/autoware-interfaces/components/vehicle-dimensions.md) page for detailed dimension demonstration.
 Here is the `vehicle_info.param.yaml` for [sample_vehicle](https://github.com/autowarefoundation/sample_vehicle_launch/blob/main/sample_vehicle_description/config/vehicle_info.param.yaml):

 ```yaml